vbingbingv/selection-hook/README.md

 Configure fine-tuned lists for specific application behaviors.
 This allows you to customize how the selection hook behaves with certain applications that may have unique characteristics.

+For example, you can add `acrobat.exe` to those lists to enable text seleted in Acrobat.

 List types:
 - `EXCLUDE_CLIPBOARD_CURSOR_DETECT`: Exclude cursor detection for clipboard operations
 - `INCLUDE_CLIPBOARD_DELAY_READ`: Include delay when reading clipboard content